ucan-wg/invocation/README.md

 | `prf` | `[&Delegation]`            | Links to any [UCAN Delegation]s that provide the authority to perform the enclosed [Command] | Yes      |
 | `exp` | `Integer \| null`[^js-num] | The UTC Unix timestamp at which the Task expires                                             | Yes      |

-The CID of a Task is useful for reverse lookups in [Receipt]-sharing networks to check if someone else has run this Task before, and in [UCAN Promise] to connect Tasks together.
+The CID of a Task is useful for reverse look-ups in [Receipt]-sharing networks to check if someone else has run this Task before, and in [UCAN Promise] to connect Tasks together.

 ## 3.3 Invocation